Student Workbook for Essentials of Dental Assisting

 Key Features

-- Objective-style questions – true/false, short-answer, fill-in-the-blank, and labeling – make it easy to review, practice, and apply dental assisting principles.
+- Chapter-by-chapter correlation with textbook enables users to seamlessly move between the content in the main text and the competency sheets and exercises in the workbook.

+- Chapter exercises utilize short answer, fill-in-the-blank, matching, and multiple-choice formats to help reinforce the learning outcomes, key terminology, and important concepts from the main text.

-- Competency sheets are included for all procedures, each outlining the performance objective, grading criteria, and steps necessary to master the procedure.
+- Competency evaluation forms are included for all procedures, each outlining the performance objective, grading criteria, and steps necessary to master the procedure.

 - Removable flashcards make it easy to review anywhere, anytime.